noir-lang/noir/docs/docs/dev_docs/tutorials/testing.md

 #include_code value-note-def yarn-project/aztec-nr/value-note/src/value_note.nr rust

-We can query the RPC server for all notes encrypted for a given user in a contract slot.
+We can query the Private eXecution Environment (PXE) for all notes encrypted for a given user in a contract slot.
 For this example, we'll get all notes encrypted for the `owner` user that are stored on the token contract address and on the slot we calculated earlier.
 To calculate the actual balance, we extract the `value` of each note, which is the first element, and sum them up.

 #include_code private-storage /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript